 You should compare different insurance offers to find the one which suits you best.
 The cost of dog liability insurance in Germany depends on different factors.
 For example, the coverage, the breed of the dog, the deductible amount, etc. You can usually get a discount as well if you are paying yearly.
 It costs around 2 to 6 Euros per month for dog liability insurance with a coverage amount of tens of millions.
 So, it is totally worth it to get one that gives you peace of mind.

-If you are not familiar with the German language, we recommend using GetSafe because of its English support.
+If you are not familiar with the German language, we recommend using GetSafe because it offers English support and requires no paperwork.
+You can get a 15 EUR discount by using this special link.